-1. All patrons, regardless of age, must register at the desk with a valid library card or ID before using a public-access computer (PAC).
+- 1. All patrons, regardless of age, must register at the desk with a valid library card or ID before using a public-access computer (PAC).
 First-time users must read and sign this policy before using a PAC.
-In the event the person requesting use of a PAC is a minor (anyone under the age of 18); the form must be filled out by a parent or guardian.
+In the event the person requesting use of a PAC is a minor (anyone under the age of 18); the form must be filled out by a parent or guardian. - 2.
 Use of the workstations will be limited to 30 minutes if others are waiting.
 Computer use by a customer is limited to 2 hours a day.
 Extension of the time limit may be granted by special permission.
 Library staff has the authority to extend or decrease time limits as necessary, depending on demand.
-Computers will be shut down 15 minutes prior to the library's closing time.

-3. The Internet workstation must be used in a responsible manner respecting the rights of others, and taking care with use of the equipment.
-Computer and Internet settings may not be changed and the downloading of files is prohibited.

-4. The Library's Internet may not be used for any unlawful or improper activities prohibited under local, state or federal laws.
-These activities include, but are not limited to:

-- Displaying, transmitting or exhibiting to minors sexually explicit material harmful to minors as defined by MCL 397.606 (Section 6 of the Library Privacy Act). - Hacking or spamming - Infringement of copyright law - Damaging or altering of software or equipment - Fraud - Distribution of unsolicited advertising or propaganda of computer viruses - Libeling, harassing, or slandering other users - Solicitation of minors - 5.
+Computers will be shut down 15 minutes prior to the library's closing time. - 3.
+The Internet workstation must be used in a responsible manner respecting the rights of others, and taking care with use of the equipment.
+Computer and Internet settings may not be changed and the downloading of files is prohibited. - 4.
+The Library's Internet may not be used for any unlawful or improper activities prohibited under local, state or federal laws.
+These activities include, but are not limited to: - Displaying, transmitting or exhibiting to minors sexually explicit material harmful to minors as defined by MCL 397.606 (Section 6 of the Library Privacy Act). - Hacking or spamming - Infringement of copyright law - Damaging or altering of software or equipment - Fraud - Distribution of unsolicited advertising or propaganda of computer viruses - Libeling, harassing, or slandering other users - Solicitation of minors - 5.
 Printing may be done at the posted price per page.
-Printing from laptops is not available.

-6. Parents or guardians, not the library or its staff, are responsible for the Internet information selected and/or accessed by their children.
-Parents or guardians are responsible for monitoring their child's internet usage.

-7. The J.C.
+Printing from laptops is not available. - 6.
+Parents or guardians, not the library or its staff, are responsible for the Internet information selected and/or accessed by their children.
+Parents or guardians are responsible for monitoring their child's internet usage. - 7.
+The J.C.
 Wheeler Public Library is committed to providing an environment free from sexual and other forms of harassment and hate.
 Customers are not to display on screens and/or print materials that may be objectionable, obscene or unlawful.

-8. Internet access may not be available due to technical problems.

-9. Library staff are authorized to terminate any user's access session for up to one month if the user had failed to comply with the library's Internet Policy and/or rules.
-The library director may impose longer or permanent restrictions for violations of the library's Internet Policy.

-10. Internet users whose access session had been terminated or prohibited may request the decision reviewed by the Board of Trustees.

-11. No open container drinks are allowed in the computer area.
+8. Inte rnet access may r ot be available due e to technical p roblems. failed to comply with th orized to terminate e library's Internet for violations of the Policy and/or r ules.
+The library ernet users whose ed by the Board o e access session ha of Trustees. d been termina ted or prohibite d may request the decision 11.
+No open container d rinks are allowed i n the computer area.